 6. Check the surgery site daily for 7 days.
 If there are any signs of infection (pus, oozing, redness)please call our office or the after hour mobile phone right away.

 7. Do not let your pet lick or chew at the incision.
 This can cause infection and delay healing for your pet.
 If they are licking you can get an Elizabethan collar/cone at your local pet store, or from our office.
-No licking, bathing or swimming for 10 days.
+No bathing or swimming for 10 days.
+We do not recommend or endorse the use of a surgical suit or a blow up e-collar.
+These are not effective products and can lead to your pet having access to their incision.

-9. DO NOT give your pet aspirin or Tylenol.
+9. DO NOT give your pet aspirin or Ibuprofen.
 It can be toxic or fatal.
-Pain medication that was sent home with you should be started the day after surgery, with food.
-Do not give if your pet is not eating as it can irritate the stomach.
+Pain medication that was sent home with you should be started the evening after surgery, with food.
+DO NOT give if your pet is not eating as it can irritate the stomach.
+For large male dogs, start medication the following morning after surgery as they have had a dose of the medication the day of surgery.

 10. If more than 24 hours after surgery your pet is not eating, is lethargic or is vomiting please call our office.
 Simi Valley Spay and Neuter Clinic (open Mon-Thu 8-4pm for calls): 805-584-3823